Mrakuzic4/Team5/game/README.md

   * Enemies may suddenly become high on drugs if they find themseleves stuck in between 2 blocks
   * Link needs to squeeze himself against the block/wall in order to pass through some "bottlenecks"
   * Link got the spirit and will try to use item even if he has none
+  * In newly loaded maps, Link might stuck a bit while using items

   ### Code-wise